RogueCtrl/Descent-Cyber-Wizardry/README.md

 - **GameState.js**: State management and persistence
 - **EventSystem.js**: Event handling and communication
 - **UI.js**: Interface components and modal systems
-- **CharacterCreator.js**: Character generation system
+- **Storage.js**: Data persistence and character management

 ## Contributing

-Currently in active development.
-The project is in early stages with core systems being established.
-Issues and pull requests welcome.
+Currently in early development with foundational systems being established.
+The project has basic character creation and UI systems working.
+Issues and pull requests welcome as development continues.

 ## License